-Most courses are taught on the Health Sciences Center campus and are offered in the late afternoon or early evening.
+Synchronous courses are taught on the Health Sciences Center campus and are offered in the late afternoon or early evening.

-COMPETENCY ASSESSMENT (MPH ONLY)
+COMPETENCY ASSESSMENT (MPH and MHA ONLY)

-Each Core and Concentration Course in the Program in Public Health aims to develop specific Competencies among MPH students through a set of Learning Objectives.
+Each course in the MPH and MHA degree programs aims to develop specific Competencies among students through a set of Learning Objectives.

-In order to assess how well we are conveying these Competencies, we require every MPH student to complete a Competency Assessment survey at the beginning and end of each Core and Concentration Course.
-All information from the Competency Assessment surveys is kept strictly confidential and is not, in any way, used to evaluate a student's academic progress in pursuit of the MPH degree.
-This information is analyzed only for the purpose of improving the Program and maintaining accreditation by the Council of Education for Public Health (CEPH).
-The Program in Public Health reserves the right to withhold grades or prevent subsequent course registration for students who do not complete both the pre- and post-course survey.
+In order to assess how well we are conveying these Competencies, we require students to complete Competency Assessment surveys at various points across the curriculum.
+Students are assessed on their competency development by other stakeholders (faculty, preceptors, mentors, employers, etc.) periodically as well.
+All information from the Competency Assessment surveys is kept strictly confidential and is not, in any way, used to evaluate a student's academic progress in pursuit of the degree.
+This information is analyzed only for the purpose of improving the MPH and MHA programs and to inform our accrediting bodies, the Council of Education for Public Health (CEPH) and Commission on Accreditation of Healthcare Management Education (CAHME) of our progress.
+The PPH reserves the right to withhold grades or prevent subsequent course registration for students who do not complete assessment surveys.